Celeste Bright Stuns In A Little Black Dress With A Plunging Neckline That Just Barely Covers Her Derriere

 A beautiful pool could be seen in the background that was surrounded by vibrant green palm trees, creating a stunning scene that was only made better by the model herself as she rocked a little black dress that did nothing but favors for her phenomenal physique.

 Celeste stunned in the slinky satin number from PrettyLittleThing that complemented her deep tan.
 It had billowy, oversized sleeves that fell down to her elbows, teasing a glimpse of her toned arms.
-Its plunging neckline was arguably the most daring element of the frock, which fell far past her braless chest, exposing an ample amount of cleavage, as well as a peek at her taut stomach.
+Its plunging neckline was arguably the most daring element of the frock, falling far past her braless chest and exposing an ample amount of cleavage as well as a peek at her taut stomach.

 The garment proceeded to cinch in at Celeste’s midsection thanks to a thick black belt that helped to accentuate her tiny waist and slender frame.
 Also of note was its daringly short length — it hit right at the top of her thighs, leaving her long, lean legs completely exposed for her followers to admire.
 It was just barely long enough to cover up her pert derriere, making for a cheeky display of her backside as she posed in profile to the camera for the second snap.